Key Points for This Section

 - Biologic therapy .

-Childhood cancer survivors who were treated with both radiation to the chest and chemotherapy using anthracyclines are at greatest risk.
+Childhood cancer survivors who were treated with radiation to the chest or chemotherapy using anthracyclines are at greatest risk.
 New treatments that decrease the amount of radiation given and use lower doses of chemotherapy may decrease the risk of heart and blood vessel late effects.

 The following may also increase the risk of heart and blood vessel late effects: